 Perf harness

 The perf harness is the reproducible way to measure StreamMDX behavior before and after changes.
+It exists to turn performance claims into comparable local evidence instead of screenshots or isolated anecdotes.

 It is designed to answer one question quickly: did this change make streaming better, worse, or unchanged?